EnlighterJS/Plugin.WordPress/readme.txt

 == Description ==

 Enlighter is a free, easy-to-use, syntax highlighting tool for WordPress.
 It's build in PHP and uses the MooTools(Javascript) based [EnlighterJS](http://www.a3non.org/go/enlighterjs) to provide a beautiful code-appearance.
-Using it can be as simple as adding a shortcode around your scripts which you want to highlight and Enlighter takes care of the rest.
-An easy to use Theme-Customizer is included to modify the build-in themes without any css knowlegde!
+Using it can be as simple as selecting an editor style or adding shortcode around your scripts which you want to highlight and Enlighter takes care of the rest.
+An easy to use Theme-Customizer is included to modify the build-in themes **without any css knowlegde!**
 It also supports the automatic creation of tab-panes to display code-groups together (useful for multi-language examples - e.g. html+css+js)
 A theme demo can be found [here](http://static.andidittrich.de/EnlighterJS/Demo.html "EnligherJS Theme Demo")

 = Plugin Features =
 * Support for all common used languages
 * Theme Customizer
+* Visual-Editor (TinyMCE) Integration
-* Easy to use through the use of Shortcodes
+* Easy to use Text-Editor mode through the use of Shortcodes
 * Advanced configuration options (e.g. CDN usage) are available within the options page.
 * Supports code-groups (displays multiple code-blocks within a tab-pane)
 * Outputs in various formats like ordered lists or inline.
 Choose the method that works best for you.